 Table 3.
-Ranking of the BIM Benefits
+Ranking of the BIM benefits

-Subgroup analysis based on the work type, organisation size, experience length, and

-CAD and BIM knowledge of respondents is summarised in Table 04.

-The table 4 shows that there were consistent perceptions of BIM benefits for all the subgroups of respondents.
+Subgroup analysis based on the work type, organisation size, experience length and CAD and BIM knowledge of respondents is summarised in Table 4.
+Table 4 shows that there were consistent perceptions of BIM benefits for all the subgroups of respondents.
 Therefore, the perception of the "BIM benefits" seems to be similar for all groups of respondents in our sample.